 Enjoy this free time at your leisure.

-Today, you will be picked up at your hotel and transferred to the airport.
+Today, you will be picked up at your hotel in Varkala and transferred to the airport in Trivandrum.
 (This service is on a private basis.)

 Perfectly located for exploring all that Candolim has to offer, the Country Inn & Suites is a fab option for couples.
 Come and experience traditional Goan hospitality right in the heart of town, ensuring you are well looked after and stress-free.
 With a pool surrounded by palm trees and a seriously tempting spa, this Portuguese-style hotel is quite a sanctuary for those looking to unwind.